MaRS-208/holbertonschool-csharp/csharp-hello_world/README.md

 Write a Bash script that initializes, builds, and runs a new C# project from a folder titled 2-new_project.

 Use the command dotnet

+3. Hello, WriteLine

+Write a C# script that prints exactly "Programming is like building a multilingual puzzle followed by a new line.

+Use the method Console.WriteLine